Strawberry Almond Milk

 - Swap almond milk for other types of dairy-free milk like cashew milk or oat milk to make the drink extra creamy.
 For a tropical twist, use coconut milk.

-- Replace coconut sugar with maple syrup, honey, or agave nectar if unavailable.
+- Replace coconut sugar with maple syrup, honey, or agave nectar.
 Use liquid stevia for a low-glycemic option.

-- If you want more convenience, use frozen strawberries instead of fresh ones.
+- Use frozen strawberries instead of fresh ones.
 Just thaw them a bit before cooking to release their juices.

-- Add more flavors like berries, unsweetened cocoa powder, or ground cinnamon.
+- Add raspberries, unsweetened cocoa powder, or a pinch of ground cinnamon.

 Strawberry Almond Milk